 Of course not.
 What we mean instead is that you should provide concrete examples of what you did to solve a particular problem in your current job or in a past position.

-For example, instead of saying you “assist clients in Salesforce integrations,” say something along the lines of:
+For example, instead of saying you “provided tech support for customers ,” say something along the lines of:

 4. Don’t be shy: ask for recommendations.

 Sure, people are busy but, if necessary, volunteer to write the recommendations yourself.
 (You can then send the recommendation to your connection for editing and posting.)
-Your profile recommendations should tell the story about your best Salesforce victories, so for example (and keeping step 3, above, into mind), ask the people you worked with at the university to provide you with recommendations, making sure they speak to how your efforts made their lives better while also showcasing your technical expertise.
+Your profile recommendations should tell the story about your best victories, so for example (and keeping step 3, above, in mind), ask the people you worked with at your company to provide you with recommendations, making sure they speak to how your efforts made their lives better while also showcasing your technical expertise.

-Now that you’re on your way to boosting your Salesforce career with the help of your LinkedIn profile, let our Salesforce-certified recruiters here at Tech2 Resources do the same.
-Call us at 919-569-5529 or send us a message to learn more.
+Now that you’re on your way to boosting your Salesforce career with the help of your LinkedIn profile, look for more info on Facebook by joining our group – https://www.facebook.com/groups/salesforcecareeraccelerator.